 logs-2026.05 0 p STARTED node-01

-If the shard still shows UNASSIGNED, rerun the explain API immediately.
-The new response often changes from the original blocker to the next remaining one.
+If the shard stays UNASSIGNED, run the explain request again immediately because the response may move from the original blocker to the next remaining decider.

-6. Verify the index or cluster returns to the expected health state after the fix.
+7. Verify that the index returns to the expected health state.

 {